zetelight/proj2-flask/README.md

 ## In your workspace

 Copy CONFIG.base.py to CONFIG.py, and edit it.
 You can probably use the standard port 5000 if you are the only user of the computer.
+On ix, you should generate a random port number; numbers between 4000 and 8000 are good.
+(Numbers below 1000 are not permitted; those are 'privileged'

 type `make install`